Visuals (album)

-Visuals is the seventh studio album by Danish alternative rock band Mew.
+Visuals is the seventh, and likely final, studio album by Danish alternative rock band Mew.
 It was released on 28 April 2017.
+On 24 January 2017, Mew announced the album via their official website, while a song from the album, "Carry Me to Safety", was premiered on Danish radio station P6 Beat.

 First single "85 Videos" was released together with a music video on 16 February.
-It is the first Mew album not to feature guitarist Bo Madsen, who left the band after their previous album, + -, was released in 2015.
+It is the first Mew album not to feature guitarist Bo Madsen, who left the band after their previous album, + − (2015), and their first album since No More Stories...
+(2009) to be recorded as a trio.

 Critical reception

 Upon its release, the album received favourable reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 74, based on 9 reviews.